All Episodes

 And we're losing our home because we can't get any help.

-What kind of you mean financial help?
+What kind of, you mean financial help?

 Yeah.

-Are they gonna foreclose on you?
+Are they going to foreclose on you?

 Is that what you mean?